datafold/documentation/getting-started/data-warehouses/README.md

----
-description: Set up your data source in Datafold
----

 # Data Warehouses

 This section describes how to set up the Datafold access for the Data Warehouse.
 Please choose a data source to get started: